BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

-A *Durable Subscriber* is used to receive messages from a Topic when it is necessary for all messages sent to a Topic to be received, even if they are sent when the subscriber is not currently running.
-A Topic is a Destination specific to the Publish/Subscribe messaging domain; normally Topic Subscribers are Message Consumers that only receive messages that are sent when they are active.
+A *Durable Subscriber* is used to receive messages from a Topic when it is necessary for all messages sent to a Topic to be received, even if they are sent whilst the subscriber is not currently running.
+A Topic is a Destination specific to the Publish/Subscribe messaging domain; normally Topic Subscribers are Message Consumers that only receive messages that are sent whilst they are running.
 See [JMSSpec]_ for a detailed description of the differences between the two messaging domains.